XUANTIE-RV/wujian100_open/README.md

 # How to get the IDE for development
     download from the url https://www.t-head.cn/product/mcu-platform?spm=a2ouz.12987052.0.0.167548abiiSAQs
 # Reference  and Thanks
-    The program model of GPIO reference to the DesignWare of Synopsys The program model of Timer reference to the DesignWare of Synopsys The program model of WDT reference to the DesignWare of Synopsys
+    The program model of GPIO refer to the DesignWare of Synopsys The program model of Timer refer to the DesignWare of Synopsys The program model of WDT refer to the DesignWare of Synopsys